ipetrov22/conways-game-of-life/README.md

 To run locally:
 1) Clone the repository
-2) Run the index.html file with live server
+2) Run npm install in the folder
+3) Run npm start - the app will run on http://localhost:8000/